gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 I would prefer to find some method for allowing the build to inform us of the supported version(s), to avoid having multiple sources of truth.

 I've looked into how Terraform itself does this.
-Its baked into a bunch of `internal` packages used by the terraform command line tool.
-We probably _could_ extract the code we need to interrogate the binary for the API version, but it would be an exceedingly fragile solution, to the point where manually updating the API version in the Drone file may be the more pragmatic option.
+The mechanism baked into a bunch of `internal` packages used by the terraform command line tool.
+We certainly _could_ extract the code we need to interrogate the binary for the API version, but it would be an exceedingly fragile solution.

+Manually updating the API version in the Drone file may be the more pragmatic option.